 Appeal against conviction clarifies offence of “doing an act outraging public decency”

-On 16 March 2006 the High Court heard; Keith Rose v DPP EWHC 852 (Admin), a "case stated" appeal from Sheffield Magistrates Court.
-Pete Weatherby represented Mr Rose, a homeless man in his 40s, who had been charged and convicted of doing an act outraging public decency.
+On 16th March 2006 the High Court heard Rose v DPP EWHC 852 (Admin), a “case stated” appeal from Sheffield Magistrates Court that concerned Keith Rose, a homeless man in his 40s, who had been charged and convicted of doing an act outraging public decency.
 At 1am on 2 February 2005 he had engaged in an act of oral sex with his girlfriend in a bank foyer.
 No one witnessed the intimacy, but unfortunately for Mr Rose, the bank manager viewed CCTV footage the next day and police were called.
 The magistrate found that the bank manager was a witness to the act, and that it would have been possible for a passer by to have seen if they had been there.
 Therefore the offence was made out.